Breath of Life (2023 film)

-Synopsis
+Breath of Life is a 2023 Nigerian drama film, written and directed by BB Sasore, who also produced it along with Derin Adeyokunnu and Eku Edewor.
+The film was released on 15 November 2023 and was distributed by Prime Video.
+It stars Wale Ojo, Chimezie Imo, Genoveva Umeh, Ademola Adedoyin, Eku Edewor, and Sam Dede.

+Breath of Life premiered at the 2023 Africa International Film Festival (AFRIFF) and was the ceremony's closing film.
+The film was released to positive critical reviews.
+It was nominated for many awards, of which it won Best Picture at the 2024 Africa Magic Viewers' Choice Awards (AMCVA).

+Plot

 Narrated by Elijah, the story follows Timi, a young man who excelled academically, spoke 16 languages and became the first African clergyman in the Church of England.
 After marrying Bridget and having a daughter, he returns to Nigeria, living a fulfilling life until tragedy strikes.
 His family falls victim to Baby Fire, a local thug, leading to a series of tragic events that turn Timi into a recluse.
 The film later introduces Elijah, who changes Timi's life and helps him rediscover his faith and purpose.